Muriwai Beach and Gannet Colony

 Muriwai Beach, New Zealand

-We had an early start to the day with our 6:30 am departure from Lucas Heights, near Albany, heading for Muriwai Beach and Gannet Colony on the west coast of the North Island in New Zealand.
+We started the day early, departing Lucas Heights, near Albany, at 6:30 a.m. for Muriwai Beach and Gannet Colony on the west coast of the North Island in New Zealand.

 Had it not been for the road closures, due to a marathon race, I am not sure we would have reached Muriwai in time to witness the early morning light, something we photographers always cherish.

-The drive to Muriway Beach from Albany is approximately 40 minutes and this would be very similar to the time it would take you to drive from Auckland to Muriwai Beach.
+The drive to Muriway Beach from Albany is approximately 40 minutes, which is very similar to the time it would take you to drive from Auckland to Muriwai Beach.

-We parked the car, darted for the beach right away, and were instantly in awe of the natural spectacle laid before our eyes.
-It was a windy morning, white caps on the waves, the clouds slightly dark with a sliver of morning light coming in from the east.
+We parked the car, darted for the beach immediately, and were instantly in awe of the natural spectacle before our eyes.
+It was a windy morning, with white caps on the waves, the clouds slightly dark, and a sliver of morning light coming in from the east.

 Muriwai Gannet Colony

-With cameras in hand, spare batteries, and lots of space on our memory cards Josh and I headed up to see the Gannet Colony.
+With cameras, spare batteries, and lots of space on our memory cards, Josh and I headed up to see the Gannet Colony.
 After a short walk up and around the cliff formation along the coast of the Tasman Sea, another stunning cove comes into view.

 The following facts are from the information displayed at the Muriwai Gannet Colony: